 All packages going through the Global Shipping Program are shipped Priority International even if it weighs less than 4 pounds and could be shipped First Class International.
 This is because Priority International comes with tracking and insurance, and First Class International does not.
 All items also have customs fees added, even if they aren't necessary.
 These two issues can increase costs for buyers.
 And since the shipping price is inflated, some buyers in countries outside the United States won't buy items shipped GSP.
 It may be better to ship the item directly to the customer yourself.

 Make Sure the Item Is Allowed

-Another reason for strict prohibitions is that the country is trying to prevent disease from entering.
-Perishable foods, plants, or anything living is not allowed in many countries because it may contain parasites or may be a biohazard in some way.
+Another reason for strict prohibitions is that the country is trying to prevent diseases from entering.
+Perishable foods, plants, or anything living is not allowed in many countries because they may contain parasites or may be biohazards in some way.
 Dangerous and hazardous items—including firearms, explosives, and radioactive items—typically are not allowed.

 Always check the USPS website that outlines the complete list of countries and prohibited items for each.
 Make sure to do your due diligence to verify the item you are selling is allowed in the countries you choose.

 If you are shipping through eBay's Global Shipping Program, all items are shipped USPS Priority Mail with insurance.
 If shipping direct, or not using the Global Shipping Program, you can self-insure through one of many third-party companies that offer that service.
 Most insurance costs about $1 per every $50 of the item's value.
 For example, if you sold a Lladro collectible ceramic statue for $200, the insurance would cost about $4.